csci-env/Whiteboard/README.md

 # Whiteboard
-This is just the src/index.ts
+The most important file of note is src/index.ts, that is the main code for the whiteboard jupyterlab extension

-The whiteboard can be seen in the launcher and double click to swich between pen and eraser.
+The whiteboard can be seen in the launcher.

-This README is a placeholder.